 Barcode Scanners Made Easy

-Deciding what scanner to use can be stressful or easy.
+Deciding what type of barcode scanner to use can be stressful or easy.
 You can decide whether or not you will be pulling your hair out or getting your customers packages to them faster.
-There are four different types of barcode scans that you can choose; pen, laser, CCD or 2D scanner.
-Each will have the pro’s and con’s listed out so you can determine the scanner you need for your e-commerce business.
+There are four different types of barcode scanners that you can choose from: pen, laser, CCD or 2D scanner.
+Each will have the pros and cons listed out so you can determine the best barcode scanner for your small business.
 Choosing the right scanner for your e-commerce business can help you ship out your products more efficiently and faster.
 E-commerce might be easier than it ever will, if you pick the best scanner option for your growing company.

 The name pretty much sums up what the scanner/wand looks like, i’ll give you a hint a pen.
 This wand uses the light as a source to retrieve information back to the system.
 The different waveforms will give each barcode/bar a unique waveform for the product code.
 These scanners can have faster readability rates and longer scan distances compared to other scanners.
 Though they are more expensive compared to your typically laser scanner.